YueLin301/yuelin301.github.io/_tabs/about.md

 ---
 # the default layout is 'page'
-icon: fas fa-info-circle
+icon: fa-solid fa-hat-wizard
-order: 4
+order: 6
 ---

 > Greetings! 🎉